Nevio Passaro: Career

 Already in 1999 Nevio Passaro released his first single "La mia parola" with BMG Ariola (RCA).
-After competing in a German talentshow and till today he has numerous live-performances through all of (Germany), but also in Austria, Luxembourg, Italy, Slovakia, Switzerland and South Africa.
+After competing in a German talent show and till today he has numerous live-performances through all of (Germany), but also in Austria, Luxembourg, Italy, Slovakia, Switzerland and South Africa.
 On 8 August 2006 he signed a record deal with Universal Music.
-His first self-composed single "Amore per sempre" was released on 19 January 2007 and stormed to the second place in the German singlecharts.
+His first self-composed single "Amore per sempre" was released on 19 January 2007 and stormed to the second place in the German single charts.
 "Nevio", his first album, was released on 16 February 2007, went to fifth place in the German album charts and later reached the gold status.

-On 3 May 2007 Nevio Passaro got the Comet (a German musicprize) in the categorie "Best Newcomer".
+On 3 May 2007 Nevio Passaro got the Comet (a German music prize) in the category "Best Newcomer".
 He was also nominated in the category "Best Artist".
 He also won the Bavarian Popkomm-Musiklöwe as "Shootingstar 2007".
 The tour following his album "Nevio", brought him within 3 weeks to 17 German and Austrian cities.

 Nevio Passaro was also nominated for the Echo (most important German music prize) in the category "Nachwuchspreis der Deutschen Phonoakademie" as best newcomer in 2008.

-His second studioalbum "Due" was released in Germany on 19 September 2008.
+His second studio album "Due" was released in Germany on 19 September 2008.
 The first single of this album, "Sento", was released on 5 September 2009.
 A few days later Nevio had an unplugged concert at the Konzerthaus Dortmund, where he introduced his new album.
 The tour following his album "Due" took place in January and February in Germany.

 On 27 February 2009 Nevio Passaro released a musicvideo to his single "Non Ti Aspettavo (Libertà)", a duet with the Australian singer Gabriella Cilmi, which was released in April 2009.
 On the album "Due" is also another duet (Gli ultimi brividi) with the Italian singer Giorgia, winner of the famous Sanremo festival.

 The presentation of Nevio Passaros third album, "Berlino", took place on 7 April 2011 in Berlin.
 The official release of this album was on 29 July 2011, but on 20 May 2011 Nevio released a Fan-Edition of this album.
 Nevio composed the lyrics and music himself in his own Recording Studio.
 The tour following his album "Berlino" was in September and October 2011 and went through 15 German cities, ending with a concert in the Austrian capital Vienna.

 In 2012 Nevio Passaro participated in the Sat.1-Music-Game-Show The Winner is., in which he won his category "Professionals".
 In the same year Nevio visited the German cities Cologne, Hamburg and Berlin on his "Dal vivo"-tour.

 The single "Castingstar" was released on 28 March 2014.
-"Castingstar" is a single, which will lead to Nevio Passaros fourth studioalbum "Nordsüdlich von hier", on which he is currently working.
+"Castingstar" is a single, which will lead to Nevio Passaros fourth studio album "Nordsüdlich von hier", on which he is currently working.
 The songs on this album will all be in the German language.